modsim/mycelyso/README.rst

    > python -m mycelyso S_lividans_TK24_Complex_Medium_nd046_138.ome.tiff -t BoxDetection=1

+Optionally, you can inspect the segmentation and produced graph on a per-frame basis before running a complete analysis, by adding the :code:`--interactive` flag, in which case *mycelyso* will start an interactive viewer.

 *mycelyso* stores all data compressed in HDF5 files, by default it will write a file called :code:`output.h5` (can be changed with :code:`--output`).

 .. code-block:: bash